vfarcic/devops24/manuscript/08-jenkins-cd.md

 ```

 Judging by the `AGE`, we can see that ChartMuseum and Jenkins were left intact.
 That makes sense since we did not change any of their properties.
 The new Pods are those related to *go-demo-5*.
 The output will differ depending on when we executed `get pod`.
 In my case, we can see that three replicas of the *go-demo-5* API are running and that we are in the process of deploying second database Pod.
 Soon all three DB replicas will be running and our mission will be accomplished.

+W> ## A note to minishift users
+W>
+W> OpenShift ignores Ingress resources so we'll have to create a Route to accomplish the same effect.
+Please execute the command that follows.
+W>
+W> `oc -n prod create route edge --service prod-go-demo-5 --hostname go-demo-5.$ADDR --insecure-policy Allow`

 To be on the safe side, we'll confirm that the newly deployed *go-demo-5* application is indeed accessible.